 In such circumstances, it would not be reasonable for the agency to publish a solicitation and go through the traditional source selection process.
 This would obviously put the agency’s mission at risk.

 FAR Single Source Versus Sole Source – Agencies Must Still Meet Legal Requirements in a Single Source Contract

 Single source contract agencies must always demonstrate that they have a reasonable basis to make a sole-source award.
 Agencies sometimes offer as a defense in bid protest litigation that it acted in “good faith” based on the best information available at the time.

 However, when considering buying from a Single Source vs sole sourcing procurement cases, GAO has also ruled that this is not a legitimate defense to a bid protest.
 Instead, the legal standard of review is based on whether the agency’s sole-source decision was reasonably based on the information reasonably available to the agency at the time of the sole-source decision, not whether the agency acted in good faith.
 See Ultraviolet Purification Sys.
 Inc., B-226941, Sept.
 10, 1987, 87-2 CPD ¶ 229 at 3-4.
 See our services related to the Buy American Act.

 It is usually not a good idea to file a protest that challenges the government’s decision in a single source contract under a bridge contract or similar circumstances.
 See additional information about sole source justifications and FAR 3.104.

 - The agency must still meet the requirements of the Federal Acquisition Streamlining Act.

-- This applies even to single source contracts.
+- This applies even to sole source contracts.

-For FAR government contracting solutions and for help challenging the federal government’s decision for sole supplier buys when using sole source vs single source contract procurement definition under FAR Part 13, call our government contracts law firm at 1-866-601-5518.
+For FAR Part 13 government contracting solutions and for help challenging the federal government’s decision for sole supplier buys when using FAR single source vs sole source contract procurement definition under FAR Part 13, call our government contracts law firm at 1-866-601-5518.
 FREE INITIAL CONSULTATION.